alexander47777/WebGuard/README.md

-# 🔐 User Guide for **[Framework Name]**
+# 🔐 User Guide for **WebGuard**

-Welcome to the **[Framework Name]** user guide!
+Welcome to the **WebGuard** user guide!
 This document provides comprehensive instructions on installation, configuration, and usage to conduct penetration testing on web applications.

 ## 📑 Table of Contents
 1. [📘 Introduction](#introduction)